 - Engage in continuous learning and skill development.

-- Emotional and Social Wellness:
+- Emotional and Mental Wellness:

-- Practice mindfulness and stress management techniques.
+- Practice mindfulness and stress reduction techniques.

 - Foster meaningful relationships and community involvement.